woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-zen-motorcycle-maintenance-quality/en/2025-12-29-zen-motorcycle-maintenance-quality.md

 ### Stuckness

-The moment a screw won't budge, we are ejected from the world of manuals.
+The moment a screw won't budge, I am ejected from the world of manuals.
 The frustration that arises at this moment is actually the **'gateway to enlightenment'** that can break existing fixed ideas.

+A sentence Pirsig wrote comes to mind: "When a screw won't budge, you have two choices.
+Get angry, or listen to what this moment is trying to teach you."

 ### The Test of Attitude